Miranda Rights Endure Despite US Supreme Court Ruling

 “After today, people can no longer sue law enforcement for purposefully violating their Miranda right, resulting in officers acting with impunity for their unlawful actions,” said Jon Greenbaum, chief counsel for the Lawyers’ Committee for Civil Rights Under Law, in a prepared statement.

 Enshrined in a landmark 1966 Supreme Court case known as Miranda v.
-Arizona, the "Miranda warning" was designed to prevent coercive police interrogative tactics.
+Arizona, the “Miranda warning” was designed to ensure that suspects know their rights before making a statement to police.

-Brought by Enresto Miranda, an Arizona man convicted of rape and kidnapping based on a forced confession, the case exposed widespread police use of coercive tactics and even violence to obtain incriminating evidence from suspects.
+The case was brought by the ACLU on behalf of Enresto Miranda, an Arizona man convicted of rape and kidnapping based on an involuntary confession.

+It came at a time when American police officers faced accusations of using coercive tactics to obtain confessions from suspects.

 “There had been a lot of Fifth Amendment violations taking place,” said John Malcolm, vice president for the Institute for Constitutional Government at the Heritage Foundation.
 “Sometimes you were literally being beaten to get confessions but that was not really most of what was going on.
 People were being tricked into confessing.
 They were being told that they really didn’t have a right to have counsel.”